-1. Casimir Nebesse Mololo started his work at the end of 2013.
-It is anticipated that the field work of 2014, and the subsequent stay in Belgium should allow him to have a good inventory of the mammal species that are sold on the local bush meat markets, including a listing of the relative prices of various bush meat products versus grown meat (beef, pork, goat chicken), and the relative gastronomic preferences of the local consumer for each of these animals protein sources.
+Casimir Nebesse Mololo started his work at the end of 2013 and now has a good inventory of the mammal species that are sold on the local bush meat markets, including a listing of the relative prices of various bush meat products versus grown meat (beef, pork, goat chicken), and the relative gastronomic preferences of the local consumer for each of these animals protein sources.
 These kind of data form a good basis for the valuation of such ecosystem services of the lowland forest.
+His last stay in Belgium served as a period to re-organise his various datasets in order to be able to exploit them fully, with a particular emphasis on the periodicity and geographic origin of bushmeat sold on the central market of Kisangani over the last 3 decades.
+Casimir Nebesse has co-authored a paper on the pangolin in an international peer reviewed journal, and two manuscripts in preparation.
+Moreover, he has made a poster presentation of his results the international Zoology 2016 congress held in Antwerp.